Lima, Ohio: Sports

 Lima also is home to the Lima Warriors, a semi-pro American football team that plays in the Ohio Football League.
 UNOH and OSU Lima athletics, as well as various high school sports programs.
 Lima is also home to the collegiate summer baseball team, the Lima Locos.
+Started in 2023, Lima is the home of the Ohio Extreme, a professional indoor soccer team that plays in MLIS.

 Government

+Harry J. Moyer was the mayor of Lima from 1974 to 1985 and council president the previous four years.
+According to Time magazine Moyer's campaign slogan in 1973 was "Let's get together and make Lima better — without any new taxes" and his "strategy is to merge public funds with private effort".
+Moyer was the city's second-longest-serving mayor and its first to serve three terms.

-Locally, Lima had the same mayor, David J. Berger (D), from December 1989 to November 2021.
-Upon his retirement in November 2021, his chief of staff, Sharetta Smith, was sworn in as mayor after winning her election earlier in the month.
+Moyer was defeated in a 1989 election by David J. Berger(D), who served as mayor from December 1989 to November 2021.
+Upon Berger's retirement in November 2021, his chief of staff, Sharetta Smith, was sworn in as mayor after winning her election earlier in the month.

 On the federal level, Lima is located in Ohio's 4th congressional district, which is represented by Republican Jim Jordan.